AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

 SSH has two main parts: a client, invoked by the `ssh(1)` command, and a server, invoked by the `sshd(8)` command.
 In day-to-day use, you'll start with using an SSH client and will be making connections to (i.e., requests of) a listening SSH server.
 Once the server hears (receives) a request from a client, it will respond in some way, either allowing or denying the request.
 Every SSH connection involves these two parts.
 We call these parts *endpoints* because they are each one end of the connection.
 This request-and-response model, in which one program makes requests of another, is called a [*client-server architecture*](https://wiki.wikipedia.org/wiki/Client%E2%80%93server_model).

 > :beginner: There isn't anything particularly magical about "servers."
 For the purposes of this lab, we will always be treating the CentOS 7 virtual machine as the SSH server.
-The Ubuntu Xenial virtual machine will therefore be our SSH client.
+The Ubuntu Bionic virtual machine will therefore be our SSH client.
 However, it doesn't particularly matter which operating system or even which machine is the client and which the server.
 When talking about servers and clients (any servers and clients, not just SSH) all that matters is that the server application is running.
 Wherever the server application is running is called "the server."
 This same logic holds for the client: wherever the `ssh` client program is run is said to be "the client."
 A single machine can thus be both a server and a client at the same time simply by running both the server application and a corresponding client application on it.
 Even in this case, however, we still speak about "the server" and "the client" as distinct entities.

 Let's have a look around our SSH server first.

 **Do this:**

 1. Access a command line of your CentOS 7 virtual machine.
-You can do this through the VirtualBox Manager graphical application or by navigating to the `centos-7` folder in this practice lab and invoking `vagrant ssh`.
+You can do this by invoking the `vagrant ssh server`.
+    > :beginner: Yes, it's a little ironic that Vagrant already provides an SSH facility for us to use.
+This is in fact the same SSH facility that we will be hardening.
+Not to worry, though!
+All this means is that we won't need to *install* the SSH software ourselves, since all Vagrant boxes already package SSH as part of their base box.
+This, like the first network adapter, is a hard requirement of all Vagrant boxes since Vagrant itself uses SSH to remotely administer the virtual machine.
+In fact, commands like `vagrant halt` are simply shortcuts for opening an SSH connection to your virtual machine and issuing the `shutdown(1)` command (or an equivalent, if the virtual machine is not running an operating system for which `shutdown` is a recognized command).
 1. Have a close look at the `/etc/ssh` directory by invoking [`ls -l /etc/ssh`](https://explainshell.com/explain?cmd=ls+-l+%2Fetc%2Fssh).
 You will see a number of files, which are used by the various SSH programs, in a readout that looks something like this:
     ```sh
     [vagrant@localhost ~]$ ls -l /etc/ssh